An Extremely Plausible Theory For Why Every Celebrity Couple Is Getting Engaged

 Advertisement

 Of course, you read the news.
 (It's stressful, but you should read the news.)
-The state of things has been...better.
+The state of things, especially here in the U.S., has been...better.
 Maybe I'm just a nervous person who is starting to feel old because every celebrity my age is now (reportedly) engaged.
 For real.
 In this era of uncertainty, existential dread and, well, Donald Trump, maybe celebrities have found the best fix: fall in love and live your life in pre-marital bliss.

 And on top of all this, Bieber and Baldwin are now stalking me (they were seen shopping at my local Brooklyn grocery store) and taunting me with their fiancée frivolity.
 Something's up, people!
 Something.
 Is.
 Up.